mattst/sublime-single-trailing-new-line/README.md

 #### Manual Installation

 Download the [ZIP file](https://github.com/mattst/sublime-single-trailing-new-line/archive/master.zip) and extract it or use `git clone` to get the files from its [GitHub page](https://github.com/mattst/sublime-single-trailing-new-line).
-Then move the package's folder to your Sublime Text config `Packages` directory renaming it to `SingleTrailingNewLine` or to something else if you prefer.
+Then move the package's folder to your Sublime Text config `Packages` directory renaming it (for neatness) from `sublime-single-trailing-new-line-master` to `SingleTrailingNewLine` or to something else if you prefer.

 ### Setup and Usage

+This plugin has always been intended to be run automatically when a file is saved, rather than by manually launching it with a key binding or from the command palette.
+However some users may prefer to run the plugin manually on an as-needed basis, or to have that option available for syntaxes they have not added in the settings.

 #### Key Binding